Hausdorff dimension of limit sets for projective Anosov representations: Background

-The work of Coornaert--Knieper on growth rate of conjugacy classes in Gromov hyperbolic groups has the following consequence: \begin{theorem}[Coornaert -- Knieper, \cite{CK}] Let $\G$ be a strongly convex cocompact subgroup of $\SL(n,\R)$ and $\Omega\subset \proj(\R^n)$ be a proper convex subset preserved by $\G$, then:
+The work of Coornaert--Knieper on growth rate of conjugacy classes in Gromov hyperbolic groups has the following consequence: \begin{theorem}[Coornaert -- Knieper, \cite{CK}] Let $\G$ be acting convex-cocompactly on a Gromov hyperbolic convex domain $\Omega\subset \proj(\R^n)$.
+Then:

 \end{theorem}